Liz Miller: Career

 She began surgical training in 1982 and her Fellowship of the Royal College of Surgeons was conferred in 1983, whereupon she began training as a neurosurgeon.
-That same year, she developed several malignant melanomas, and believes she might not have received treatment in time had she not been a surgeon.
+That same year, she developed several melanomas, and believes she might not have received treatment in time had she not been a surgeon.
 Over the course of the next few years she published several academic papers, and in 1989 was Cheyne Medal runner-up for her paper "The Hypothalamic Control of sodium metabolism and the Syndrome of Inappropriate Natriuresis".
 The stress of her career, being the only female neurosurgeon in the UK at the time caused her to have a hypomanic episode while practising in Edinburgh that same year.
 She was sectioned for six months, after which she suffered from depression.
 She said that this experience gave her the lasting insight that people with severe mental illness are best considered 'damaged; not ill'.
 "If I have learnt one thing, it is that the brain heals if you give it what it needs to heal."

-In 1990 she returned to work in Bedford General Hospital, transferring to Guy's Hospital, London in 1991 to work in Accident and Emergency.
-In 1992 she had a second mental breakdown and was admitted to the Maudsley Hospital, part of King's College.
+In 1990, she returned to work in Bedford General Hospital, transferring to Guy's Hospital, London in 1991 to work in Accident and Emergency.
+In 1992, she had a second mental breakdown and was admitted to the Maudsley Hospital, part of King's College.
 After a year working as a medical adviser in the software industry she took an Art Foundation Diploma at the Byam Shaw School of Art.

-In 1994 she was made a Member of the Royal College of General Practitioners but had her third breakdown shortly afterwards.
+In 1994, she was made a Member of the Royal College of General Practitioners and had her final breakdown shortly afterwards.
 She was admitted to the Bethlem Health Care workers Unit at the Royal Bethlem Hospital, Shirley, London.
 It was here that she met other physicians who were later to form the Doctors Support Network.
-In 1996 she started work with the Manic Depression Fellowship, and formed the Doctors Support Network with Dr Soames Michelson.
+In 1996, she volunteered with the Bipolar Organisation, formally known as Manic Depression Fellowship, and formed the Doctors Support Network with Dr Soames Michelson.
 She continued her academic career on a part-time basis, gaining a BA in Psychology from the Open University in 2001 and an MSc in Organisational Psychology from Birkbeck College, University of London.
 She was awarded a Diploma in Occupational Health in 2002 whilst treating London Fire Brigade personnel for mental health issues.
 It was in this latter post that she began her work on Mood Mapping.